cosmos/cosmos-sdk/docs/architecture/adr-044-protobuf-updates-guidelines.md

 The SDK maintains a set of [Protobuf definitions](https://github.com/cosmos/cosmos-sdk/tree/master/proto/cosmos).
 When making changes to these Protobuf definitions, the SDK currently only follows [Buf's](https://docs.buf.build/) recommendations.
 We noticed however that Buf's recommendations might still result in breaking changes in the SDK in some cases.
 For example:

 - Adding fields to `Msg`s.
 Adding fields is a not a Protubuf spec-breaking operation.
 However, when adding new fields to `Msg`s, the unknown field rejection will throw an error when sending the new `Msg` to an older node.
 - Marking fields as `reserved`.
 Protobuf proposes the `reserved` keyword for removing fields without the need to bump the package version.
-However, by doing so, client backwards compatability is broken as Protobuf doesn't generate anything for `reserved` fields.
+However, by doing so, client backwards compatibility is broken as Protobuf doesn't generate anything for `reserved` fields.
 See [#9446](https://github.com/cosmos/cosmos-sdk/issues/9446) for more details on this issue.

 Moreover, module developers often face other questions around Protobuf definitions such as "Can I rename a field?" or "Can I deprecate a field?"
 This ADR aims to answer all these questions by providing clear guidelines on allowed updates for Protobuf definitions.